 In the late '30's and early '40's, before a changing demographic and public outcry caused superhero comics to take a decidedly more PG rated turn, Batman was hardly the pinnacle of non-lethal justice he is now. <p>In his early days, Batman was a gun-toting vigilante given to ending a criminal's life almost as easily as his career.
 Though he was hardly on the level of a character like the Punisher, for a while Batman was killing gangsters like it was his job. <p>Many of these weren't just straightforward killings, either.
 Batman did his fare share of shootings, but he also hanged criminals off his Bat-Plane, defenestrated them, impaled them on swords, and crushed them under their cars.

 Non-lethality may be seen as Batman's one rule, but the Caped Crusader abides by a strict code that dictates his behavior at all times.
-Chief among his personal beliefs is that he will never use firearms, seeing in them only the destructive force that killed his parents. <p>However, when the mad God Darkseid conquered the Earth with the power of Anti-Life, Batman saw fit to go against his own code, and using a special bullet designed by Darkseid to kill other Gods, fires a single shot into Darkseid's torso.
-In his final moments, Darkseid unleashes the power of his Omega Sanction, seemingly vaporizing Batman, leaving only a smoldering skeleton behind. <p>Finishing the job that Batman started, two Flashes, Wally West and the newly resurrected Barry Allen rocketed around the globe at top speed, vibrating through Darkseid's body just as the Black Racer, God of death, came to claim Darkseid's soul.
+Chief among his personal beliefs is that he will never use firearms, seeing in them only the destructive force that killed his parents. <p>However, when the mad god Darkseid conquered the Earth with the power of Anti-Life, the Caped Crusader saw fit to go against his own code, and using a special bullet designed by Darkseid to kill other gods, fires a single shot into the villain's torso.
+In his final moments, the Apokolipian ruler unleashes the power of his Omega Sanction, seemingly vaporizing Batman, leaving only a smoldering skeleton behind. <p>Finishing the job that Batman started, two Flashes, Wally West and the newly resurrected Barry Allen rocketed around the globe at top speed, vibrating through Darkseid's body just as the Black Racer, god of death, came to claim Darkseid's soul.

 Long ago, in the time just before the so-called "speculation boom" of the '90's, it was not commonplace to have major characters die in their stories.
 It was even less common for them to return from the dead.
 When Superman did both, the resulting story became an instant classic, and remains one of the best selling comic book stories of all time. <p>In the story, a Kryptonian monster known as Doomsday arrives on Earth, and after first decimating the Justice League, moves on to a series of confrontations with Superman.
-In their final battle, Superman and Doomsday lay into each other full force, with Superman holding nothing back.
-As their blows cause shockwaves and tremors that shake Metropolis, the pair finally cease fighting as they both fall dead at each others' hands. <p>Of course both Superman and Doomsday would later return, but Superman's death, while it lasted, was as momentous an event as had ever been seen in comics.
+In their final battle, the Man of Steel and this villain lay into each other full force, with Superman holding nothing back.
+As their blows cause shockwaves and tremors that shake Metropolis, the pair finally cease fighting as they both fall dead at each others' hands. <p>Of course both would later return, but Superman's death, while it lasted, was as momentous an event as had ever been seen in comic books.
 To save the Earth, Superman took the ultimate action, and in doing so, paid the ultimate price.

 The Mad Monk was one of Batman's earliest nemeses, appearing just a few issues after Batman himself.
 The Monk was a powerful sorcerer, displaying hypnotic and vampiric abilities, as well as all out lycanthropy. <p>Knowing that the Monk's abilities make him far too powerful to take out head on, Batman sneaks into his manor while the Monk sleeps.
 Despite the fact that this was well before Batman had developed any compunctions against killing - or against the use of guns, for that matter - Batman's defeat of the Mad Monk was one of his most brutal killings yet. <p>Creeping up on the sleeping Monk and his accomplice Dala, Batman kills them both by shooting them with silver bullets made from candlesticks found in the Monk's own lair.